DSI-FDI/final-project/src/dsi_milestone_6.md

 * He was nervous and stuttered when he spoke.
 * He was unable to apply himself to a specific context
 * His interview was really hard and the interviewee had serious difficulties.
 Specially, he had problems with the think-aloud technique.
-* He treated the application like a Roleplaying game (where you have to pick and follow strategies and turns).
+* He treated the application like a Role-playing game (where you have to pick and follow strategies and turns).
 * He needed a lot of support and help.
 * The interviewee was influenced by his personal background and was reluctant to use the application.
 * The interview was interrupted and this could have affected the performance of the user while using the application (for example by increasing his nervousness).